Otus-DevOps-2021-05/vshender_infra/README.md

 - The VM isntance was created using Terraform.
 - The output variable for an external IP address was added.
 - The provisioners for the application deployment were added.
+- Input variables were used for the configuration.

 <details><summary>Details</summary>